atrisovic/weather-panel.github.io/_sources/content/working-with-data-product.md

 (content:working-with-data)=
-# Choosing and Downloading Weather and Climate Data Products
+# Choosing and downloading weather and climate data products

 The following are incredibly useful resources to keep in mind while working with weather data: